 - Financing: The system should be publicly-funded with broad-based and progressive taxes.

 - Cost Constraints and Affordability: To control costs, a system should have sufficient size to negotiate prices and to establish budgets for institutions and defined populations.

-- Political Sustainability One plan, for all people who live in the state or region, should be established for administrative simplicity, financial stability, and political sustainability for the program.
+- Political and Financial Sustainability One plan, for all people who live in the state or region, should be established for administrative simplicity, financial stability, and political sustainability for the program.

 Working together, we build powerful state, regional, and national solutions.